Data Science v Decision Science

 Decision Science as the answer

-Think of decision science as a way to create your own preference model - far better than any model offered by data science.
+Think of decision science as a way to create a unique preference model - far better than any model offered by data science.
 It is not really a fair fight.
 Think of data science as one of the blind mice trying to learn about the elephant by a single part of that elephant.
 Decision science is the whole elephant.

 In economics, aggregate demand is a summation of all the individuals' utility for a good or service.
 An individual's utility consists of a set of multiple preferences about a good or service.
-Your preferences are a weighted collection of "what is important to me" about buying something.
+Your preferences are a weighted collection of "what is important to me or us" about buying something.
 That something could be on Amazon, Netflix, or a loan to buy a house.

-What economists do not tell you is that understanding your own utility is very challenging!
-Much of the challenge has to do with how our brains operate and some of our decision quirks, called "cognitive biases."
+What economists do not tell you is that understanding our own utility is very challenging!
+Much of the challenge concerns how our brains operate and some of our decision quirks, called "cognitive biases."

 See the article: Assessing value like Warren Buffett